nayakvirat163-oss/Cv-Website/README.md

 3. On success, it saves `currentUser` and `userType` in cookies.
 4. It shows the appropriate dashboard and a welcome toast.

+### High-Level Interaction Flow

+- After login, JavaScript decides which **dashboard** to show.
+- When the user clicks a menu card, it calls `openPage('pageName')`.
+- The function fills the matching `.full-page` container with **dynamic HTML**.
+- Helper functions update progress bars, tables, and summary cards.

 ### UI Interactions

 - **Theme toggle**: Switches between light/dark modes.
 - **Toast notifications**: `showToast(message, type)`.
 - **Global search overlay** with live filtering.
 - **Keyboard shortcuts**:

   | Action               | Keys           |
   |----------------------|----------------|
   | View Shortcuts       | `?`            |